 How to Store Dried Oregano

-Place the leaves into airtight containers.
-Canning jars work just fine.
+Place the dry oregano leaves into airtight containers.
+A Mason jar works just fine.
 Store the herbs in a cool, dark, dry place.

 For best flavor, use up dried oregano within a year.
 Simply toss outdated dried oregano into the compost heap.

 Simply use 1 teaspoon of dried oregano for every 1 Tablespoon of fresh oregano called for in a recipe.